codeguy/php-the-right-way/_posts/05-06-01-Internationalization-and-Localization.md

 {% endhighlight %}

 #### 3. Preparing translation for the first run
 One of the great advantages Gettext has over custom framework i18n packages is its extensive and powerful file format.
-"Oh man, that is quite hard to understand and edit by hand, a simple array would be easier!"
+“Oh man, that’s quite hard to understand and edit by hand, a simple array would be easier!”
 Make no mistake, applications like [Poedit] are here to help - _a lot_.
-You can get the program from [their website][poedit_download], it's free and available for all platforms.
-It is a pretty easy tool to get used to, and a very powerful one at the same time - using all powerful features Gettext has available.
+You can get the program from their website, it’s free and available for all platforms.
+It’s a pretty easy tool to get used to, and a very powerful one at the same time - using all features Gettext has available.
+This small guide is based on PoEdit 1.8.

-In the first run, you should select "File > New Catalog" from the menu.
-There you will have a small screen where we will set the terrain so everything else runs smoothly.
-You will be able to find those settings later through "Catalog > Properties":
+In the first run, you should select “File > New...” from the menu.
+You’ll be asked straight ahead for the language: here you can select/filter the language you want to translate to, or use that format we mentioned before, such as `en_US` or `pt_BR`.

+Now, save the file - using that directory structure we mentioned as well.
+Then you should click “Extract from sources”, and here you’ll configure various settings for the extraction and translation tasks.
+You’ll be able to find all those later through “Catalog > Properties”:

+- Source paths: here you must include all folders from the project where `gettext()` (and siblings) are called - this is usually your templates/views folder(s).
+This is the only mandatory setting;
+- Translation properties:
-- Project name and version, Translation Team and email address: useful information that goes in the `.po` file header;
+    - Project name and version, Team and Team’s email address: useful information that goes in the .po file header;
-- Language: here you should use that format we mentioned before, such as `en_US` or `pt_BR`;
+    - Plural forms: here go those rules we mentioned before - there’s a link in there with samples as well.
+You can leave it with the default option most of the time, as PoEdit already includes a handy database of plural rules for many languages.
     - Charsets: UTF-8, preferably;
-- Source charset: set here the charset used by your PHP files - probably UTF-8 as well, right?
+    - Source code charset: set here the charset used by your codebase - probably UTF-8 as well, right?
-- plural forms: here go those rules we mentioned before - there's a link in there with samples as well;
-- Source paths: here you must include all folders from the project where `gettext()` (and siblings) will happen - this is usually your templates folder(s)
-- Source keywords: this last part is filled by default, but you might need to alter it later - and is one of the powerful points of Gettext.
-The underlying software knows how the `gettext()` calls look like in several programming languages, but you might as well create your own translation forms.
-This will be discussed later in the "Tips" section.
+- Source keywords: The underlying software knows how `gettext()` and similar function calls look like in several programming languages, but you might as well create your own translation functions.
+It will be here you’ll add those other methods.
+This will be discussed later in the “Tips” section.

-After setting those points, you will be prompted to save the file - using that directory structure we mentioned as well, and then it will run a scan through your source files to find the localization calls.
-They will be fed empty into the translation table, and you will start typing in the localized versions of those strings.
-Save it and a `.mo` file will be (re)compiled into the same folder and ta-dah: your project is internationalized.
+After setting those points it will run a scan through your source files to find all the localization calls.
+After every scan PoEdit will display a summary of what was found and what was removed from the source files.
+New entries will fed empty into the translation table, and you’ll start typing in the localized versions of those strings.
+Save it and a .mo file will be (re)compiled into the same folder and ta-dah: your project is internationalized.

 #### 4. Translating strings
-As you may have noticed before, there are two main types of localized strings: simple ones and the ones with plural forms.
+As you may have noticed before, there are two main types of localized strings: simple ones and those with plural forms.
 The first ones have simply two boxes: source and localized string.
 The source string cannot be modified as Gettext/Poedit do not include the powers to alter your source files - you should change the source itself and rescan the files.
 Tip: you may right-click a translation line, and it will hint you with the files and lines where that string